Cancer Research and Clinical Trial FAQs

 What are some of the possible risks of participating in clinical trials?

-Some possible risks that patients may face could include:
+Some possible clinical trial risks that patients may face could include:

-- Health insurance and managed care providers may not cover all patient care costs in a study, in which case the patient would be responsible for those costs
+- Some health insurances or managed care plans may not cover all patient care costs in a study, in which case the patient would be responsible for these costs.

-- New treatments may have unknown side effects or risks
+- New treatment may have unknown side-effects or risks.

 Since risks vary in each individual situation, it’s important to talk with your oncologist to understand the specific risks related to any clinical trial that you may be considering participation in.